jonalfarlinga/portfolio/README.md

 - Azure Functions Python documentation leaves a lot to be desired.
 I couldn't get the CORS properties to work in the portal, which was a common complaint online.
 Instead I had to make my function return its CORS header explicitly.
 It currently returns an allowance for all CORS hosts because neither the custom domain nor the storage endpoint were allowing the POST request to complete.
 I also haven't been able to discover how to restrict access methods on functions, although I believe I can cause a function to respond differently to different request methods.

-- I have to be careful about the prodducts I use from Azure.
+- I have to be careful about the products I use from Azure.
 The wrong subscription can add up quickly.

 ## Author and acknowledgment
 This project is written by and for Denny Bucklin.